-Another huge name in the industry appeared a little later on; Nicolas Pirot from the world-renowned Rocksteady Ltd. He was reaching out to all the technical artists in the audience, explaining how there isn’t just one criteria for being a good technical artist.
-He covered the misconceptions surrounding tech artist’s and how best to utilise the skillset that the audience has as individuals rather than worrying about ‘checking all the boxes’.
+Another huge name in the industry appeared a little later on; Nicolas Pirot from the world-renowned Rocksteady Ltd. He was reaching out to all the technical artists in the audience, explaining how there isn’t just one criterion for being a good technical artist.
+He covered the misconceptions surrounding tech artist’s and how best to utilise the skill set that the audience has as individuals rather than worrying about ‘checking all the boxes’.

 “Tech Artists; it’s not just about coding and tech skills – we’re not lone wolves.”

 Dave Voyles from Microsoft made an appearance too!
 He spoke about the business side of game development, and how to get your game out onto consoles through multiple different avenues.
 Some seriously good tips and tricks on how to approach the Big 3 (Nintendo, PlayStation and Xbox).
 He covered everything from parity clauses, insurances, rating boards and having a ‘track record’ to the technical aspects of getting a game on the market.